Piedmont High School (California): Campus

 Students congregate on the grass in the quad during brunch, a 15-minute break between first and second blocks.

 Piedmont High School has an open campus, by which students can leave during brunch, lunch, and unscheduled periods.
 The campus is between Piedmont Park on the right of the school and Piedmont Middle School and Witter Field on the left.

 The center of campus is a grassy area referred to as "the quad."
 The quad connects the former site of the Alan Harvey Theatre, the library, the cafeteria and student center, and the amphitheater.
-Classrooms are scattered around campus, with the music and science buildings the furthest apart.
+Classrooms are scattered around campus, with the music and social studies buildings the furthest apart.

 The campus was originally built on a portion of Piedmont Park, and dog-walking trails behind the school connect to the park.

 Architecture

 The school was built in 1921 in a neoclassical design, part of the same plan that built the Piedmont city's Exedra.
 Since its designed by architect W.H.
 Weeks, the school has undergone several reconstructions, for reasons such as expansion, earthquake retrofitting, and combatting dry rot.

-The school exhibits various styles of architecture, with remains of the original neoclassical design in the library and the distinct "back-to-nature" look in the breezeway and theater.
+The school exhibits various styles of architecture, with remains of the original neoclassical design in the library.

 In 1974, the school was declared unsafe, under state earthquake laws.
-It was demolished, and three new classroom buildings and a gymnasium were built.
+It was partially demolished, and three new classroom buildings and a gymnasium were built.
 The original library, quad, and administration buildings were rehabilitated.

 Reconstruction in the 1970s reflected the "back-to-nature" look popular at the time, using wood instead of shingles.
-The school's "breezeway," an open, wide corridor running between the school's main buildings, exemplifies this.
+The school's "breezeway," an open, wide corridor running between the school's main buildings, exemplified this.

-The last construction was an expansion of the gymnasium, during the 2003–2004 school year, to include an entrance room that also displays trophies.
-The school has undergone further construction following Measure E, which issued $56 million in bonds for the reconstruction of school facilities to meet earthquake safety guidelines.
+During the 2003-2004 school year, the gymnasium was expanded to include an entrance room that also displays trophies.
+The school has undergone further construction following Measure E, which issued $56 million in bonds for the reconstruction of school facilities to meet earthquake safety guidelines..
+More recently, the old theater and social studies buildings were demolished, and replaced with a three-story STEAM building (housing classes in science, math, engineering, and art) along with a new Alan J. Harvey Theater which includes both a proscenium theater and an upstairs black box theater and classrooms.